We must be off our medicine. Or on some new one. Or breathing strange vapors.

 There are many ways, both small, medium, and infinitely large, that you can choose to be part of this- see the opening to the Spine for more details

-The post "Who Wants to Walk Through the Strange #NetNarr Doorway?" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2017/01/strange-doorway/) on January 10, 2017.
+The post "Who Wants to Walk Through the Strange #NetNarr Doorway?" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (https://cogdogblog.com/2017/01/strange-doorway/) on January 10, 2017.